Pelosi wants security money to face ‘enemy’ within House

 Pelosi said she was meeting Thursday with retired Lt.
 Gen. Russel Honoré, who is leading a security review of the Capitol.

-She said he was examining ways to protect lawmakers “in terms of their service here, their service home, their transportation in between.”
+Pelosi said he was examining ways to protect lawmakers “in terms of their service here, their service home, their transportation in between.”
 Lawmakers have already been told they can tap accounts they use for office expenses for some security steps.

-The campus has been surrounded by barrier fences and patrolled by National Guard troops, and new internal security procedures have been put in place, such as the installation of more screening devices.
+Prosecutors have charged more than 200 people for their roles in the riot, and others have been arrested after posting threats against members of Congress.

-The public is barred from carrying firearms on Capitol grounds, but members of Congress can keep guns in their offices or transport them on the campus if they’re unloaded and securely wrapped.
+The public is barred from carrying firearms on Capitol grounds.
+Members of Congress can keep guns in their offices or transport them on the campus if they’re unloaded and securely wrapped.

 On Wednesday, the Department of Homeland Security issued a national terrorism bulletin warning of the possibility of more violence from people motivated by antigovernment sentiment after President Joe Biden’s election.
 The department did not cite any specific plots.